Wurst-Imperium/wimods.net/content/chestesp/_index.md

 ---
 title: ChestESP
+title_l2: ""
 description: This mod highlights nearby chests so you can see them through walls.
 It's based on a Wurst Client feature of the same name.
-title_l2: ""
+layout: simple_page
 ---
 This mod highlights nearby chests so you can see them through walls.
 It's based on a Wurst Client feature of the same name.